 Broadband and voice services.
 We provide non-regulated broadband services, including internet access and data transport, in our traditional RLEC territories and adjacent areas.
 We also provide local telephone and other telecommunications services outside certain of our franchise areas through CLEC operations in nearby areas.
-The Company has established CLECs in such varied locations as Dubuque, IA; the Quad Cities area (Davenport/Bettendorf, IA and Moline/Rock Island, IL); Holton, Wichita and Topeka, KS; Escanaba and Traverse City, MI; Las Cruces, Silver City and Deming, NM; Klamath Falls, OR; and Provo/Orem, UT.
+The Company has established CLECs in such varied locations as Dubuque, IA; the Quad Cities area (Davenport/Bettendorf, IA and Moline/Rock Island, IL); Haviland, Holton, Wichita and Topeka, KS; Escanaba and Traverse City, MI; Las Cruces, Silver City and Deming, NM; Klamath Falls, OR; and Provo/Orem, UT.

 Cellular backhaul and other data transport services.
-We have constructed a number of fiber optic facilities to cell tower sites and are continuing to expand these facilities.
-This allows us to participate in the growing demand for wireless broadband services and also opens new broadband opportunities in our markets.
+We have constructed several fiber optic facilities to cell tower sites and are continuing to expand these facilities.
+This allows us to participate in the growing demand for wireless broadband services and opens new broadband opportunities in our markets.
 We expect continued demand for transport services from the wireless providers as mobile data usage grows, and we have secured a number of long-term contracts that will help support our revenue growth objectives for years to come.
 In addition, we are experiencing significant demand from schools, health care facilities, government agencies and other public institutions for data transport, particularly at our operations in Utah and California.

 Hosted voice services.
 Hosted voice services are a cost-effective, scalable alternative to traditional onpremise business telephone systems.
-We are currently serving 6,920 "seats".
+We are currently serving 7,790 "seats".
 (A "seat" is the unit by which hosted voice services are sold.
 Seats are equivalent to the number of IP, or Internet Protocol phones, or devices, at the customer's premises that can access the hosted voice service.).
 We believe that this is an attractive service offering which we can deliver in large markets near our existing RLEC operations.

 Subscription video.
-We provide CATV service in our Utah, Kansas and Iowa locations, including cable modem service for high-speed internet access, and IPTV service in our New Hampshire and Iowa operations.
-We have 5,669 video subscribers and are considering further acquisitions as we develop this aspect of the Company's overall business.
+We provide CATV service in our Utah, Kansas, Iowa and Michigan locations, including cable modem service for high-speed internet access, and IPTV service in our Iowa operations.
+We have 4,628 video subscribers.